 3. I can't afford it

 Yes, this can be a stumbling block, but it is one you can overcome.
 Firstly, you need to be realistic, and give yourself enough time to save.
 If you know you are not going to be able to save a substantial amount of money, then internships that pay, working abroad or teaching English abroad with TEFL, are ways around this, as you can earn while you are away.
-If your dream is to travel the world for months, then if you really want it, you need to make saving your priority, figure out your budget, determine how much you can save each month and then how long it will take you to save what you need.
-When you do your numbers, it may take you 4 years to save and if that is what it takes then you have loads of time to plan and get excited.
-If you want a detailed post on saving read it here.
+If your dream is to travel the world for a long period of time (without working), then if you really want it, you need to make saving your priority.
+Figure out your budget, determine how much you can save each month and then how long it will take you to save what you need.
+When you do your numbers, it may take you 4 years of saving and if that is what it takes then you have loads of time to plan and get excited.
+If you want a detailed post on saving for a career break or sabbatical read it here.

 4. It will ruin my career